coyotespike/coyotespike.github.io/_posts/2016-08-14-RelativizingtheSingularity.md

 superhuman general intelligence that is friendly to humans, those who point out the weak have never been able to control the strong, and those who believe we will unite with our machines to become silicon-carbon cyborgs.

+As a result, we are currently discussing our latest world-altering intellectual revolution.
+Unlike previous revolutions, the idea of a technological singularity is more technological than scientific, but there's a similar sense that "this could change everything," a similarly apocalyptic tone.

+The debate is eschatological not only in the fear that we might not survive it, but also in the sense that a technological singularity would mean the end of history, in a sense.

 ## A Word with Our Descendants<a id="orgheadline3"></a>